 The project will start with T Level students surveying the area and working on the planning for the platform before construction students begin the build.
 The long-term plan will see a 500m long track for the locos to travel on and a platform that will enable passengers to easily access the loco safely.

 The College initially got involved with the Crowle Peatland Railway after helping to restore an abandoned Simplex 40hp locomotive which was left decaying on the moors.
 The loco was historically used to haul the peat trains, hence its name ‘Little Peat’.
 Peat extraction was once used as a vital part of the economy for fuel.

-The locomotive was given to the Crowle Peatland Railway in 2015 and was restored by Engineering students at North Lindsey College.
+The locomotive was given to the Crowle Peatland Railway in 2015 and was restored by Engineering students at Doncaster College.
 The students realised that the main bearings had totally worn out and was possibly the reason why the loco was abandoned on the moor as it would have been deemed unethical to repair.

 The loco is now unrecognisable from when it first came to the College for a full restoration which was then sent to Jack Tighe in Scunthorpe to be fully shotblasted and brought back to its original state.